-We encourage all families to complete the Application for Educational Benefits, as students may be eligible for free and reduced price lunches and/or breakfasts.
-Free and reduced price eligibility forms are available in each school office.
+We encourage all families to complete the Application for Educational Benefits.
 For more information regarding eligibility for free and reduced price meals, contact the school secretary.

 Messages to Students

 Office telephones are not for students' personal use.
 Students will not be called out of class to receive phone messages except in the event of an emergency.
 Personal cell phone use during the instructional day is also prohibited, with the exception of use between classes or during lunch time.